 Volunteer work and doing good when traveling or living in other countries is very rewarding.
 Exploring volunteer opportunities in the new places we visit or currently live in helps make a difference in the world but also lets us meet new people and have …

 Tea is a basic drink yet it has a long and rich history and is served in many different ways.
 If you have never tried bubble tea (also called “boba” or sometimes pearl tea) then you are missing one of the world’s greatest modern …

 Whether you are visiting for a short time or are a long term resident, this huge list of low cost and free things to do Hong Kong will help you stretch your budget and discover new and different places and activities.
 This list covers a …

-For such an urban environment, Hong Kong offers so much to hikers, nature lovers, photographers, and anyone that loves the outdoors.
-There are numerous country parks and nature reserves around the island and peninsula and, best of all, they are open to all, and provide …
+Hong Kong offers so much to hikers, nature lovers, photographers, and anyone that loves the outdoors.
+There are many easy hiking trails for both visitors and locals.
+These go through the numerous country parks and nature reserves around the island and peninsula.
+Best of …

 Such a modest. little thing, the egg tart.
 It looks so simple.
 Yet, it is complex both in taste and texture, and the skills needed to do it well are far greater than that of many other baked goods.
 But fortunately for us, the many …